“Blindsided on very short notice”: Signal Hill City Council appoints nine commissioners despite contention

-As it does every two years, the Signal Hill City Council appointed commissioners last Thursday, April 29—three to each of the city’s three commissions.
+As it does every two years, the Signal Hill City Council-appointed commissioners last Thursday, April 29—three to each of the City’s three commissions.

 Each commission has five seats and each commissioner serves a four-year term.
 Three seats on each commission are expiring on May 31 this year.
 New terms will begin June 1 and continue to May 31, 2025.